-The New Digital Planetarium produces its own shows, thanks to the large number of projection systems it has.
+The New Digital Planetarium projects and produces its own shows, thanks to the high end technology systems that it uses

 The New Digital Planetarium has two state-of-the-art digital fulldome systems, the Sky-Skan DigitalSky2 system and the Evans & Sutherland Digistar system.